DTUComputeCognitiveSystems/DTUCogSysOverview/README.md

 Follow @CogSys on Twitter and Instagram for the latest updates.

 # Contributing
-Contributions to mirror repositories should be sent to the original repository...
+Contributions to mirror repositories should be sent to the original repository.

-# Repository List
-## Courses

-- 1..
-- 2..

-## Model Implementations

-- 1..
-- 2..

-## Tools

-- 1..
-- 2..

-## Research Papers

-- 1..
-- 2..
+Non-mirrors are actively developed within the organization.